mihirchronicles/mihirchronicles.github.io/content/notes/on-communication.md

 - Communication implies responsibility—on the part of the listener and on the part of the speaker.
 This is effective communication.
 - Listening is key for both the listener and speaker.
 Listen without interrupting.
 Leverage both ears.
 - We communicate to share ideas or influence others.
+- Repetition is a key while influencing others around you.
+    - Here's what I think
+    - Here's why
+    - Here's an example
+    - Remind everyone again what the point you are making
+- Strive for connection over perfection by daring to be dull.
+Answer the question.
+Give the feedback requested.
 - Communicate the big elephant in the room without blaming someone.
 - Speak from facts.
 State when your opinions are your opinions.
 Leave nothing to chance or assumptions.
 - What you call or label something matters.
 Using different taxonomy in different groups is poison because there is no shared understanding.